 Overall, the Black Minorca is excellent for beautifying your yard, serving as a show animal, and producing a respectable number of eggs.
 They are also very social, quiet, and robust birds with friendly attitudes.

 The Dark Brahma chicken was quite popular back in the 20th century.
 It was well known for its great-tasting meat and came before many other heritage breeds.

 However, today it remains an average breed on the list.
 Since the 1900s, many other types of chickens have come onto the scene that produce more eggs.
 That hasn’t made this chicken obsolete, though.

-The Dark Brahma, which is considered as heritage meat chickens, can lay around 140 brown eggs per year.
+The Dark Brahma, which is considered heritage meat chickens, can lay around 140 brown eggs per year.
 While that’s not a record high, it’s still respectable.
-People often use these chickens for both eggs and meat, making it a dual-purpose bird.
+People often use these chickens for both eggs and meat, making them dual-purpose birds.

 One of the most outstanding features of this chicken is its size.
 The male standard is a whopping 18 pounds – heavier than any of the chickens we’ve talked about so far (8).
 That fact alone makes it excellent for harvesting meat.

 The Dominique chicken is native to the Northeast United States, most likely in the Boston area.
 Many attribute this bird as the country’s oldest breed, used for eggs, meat, and even stuffing pillows.

 Many find it difficult to separate the Dominique from the Barred Rock chicken, as they are very similar in appearance with their striped black and white look.
 However, the Dominique, which is also a dual purpose chicken has a different comb along with a more staggered pattern.
 The beak and the eyes also differ in color and shape.